 How does it work?

-Salary Finance offers four types of services.
+Salary Finance offers four types of services:

-Salary Finance launched these in December 2018.
 Instead of only being paid at the end of the month, employees can withdraw up to 50% of the salary they’ve earned anytime, in return for a flat fee of £1.49 for each withdrawal, which is competitive.

 Since you’ve technically already earned the money, you don’t have to go through a credit check or pay the money back.
 From the employee’s point of view, the main drawback is that you may be tempted to overspend during the month, and then find it hard to meet your regular expenses (such as the rent or a public transport travel card).

 From the employer’s point of view, Salary Finance funds the advances, so there’s no impact on the company’s cash flow.

 An employee loan looks more or less like a regular loan: you apply, are credit-checked and are offered a rate depending on your credit score and circumstances.

 With Salary Finance, you can take out between £1,000 and £25,000, up to 20% of your basic annual income before tax.
 So for example, if you earn £25,000 a year before tax, you could be able to borrow up to £5,000.
 Keep in mind that you’ll be borrowing from Salary Finance, not from your employer.